nveshaan/nveshaan.github.io/content/about/index.md

 showTableOfContents: false
 ---

-Hey👋, I’m an undergraduate at **IISER Thiruvananthapuram**, majoring in *Data-Science*.
+Hey👋, I’m an undergraduate at **IISER Thiruvananthapuram**, majoring in *Data Science*.
 I created this website to share my thoughts and experiences, hoping it will serve as a platform to showcase my academic projects, coding endeavours, and insights gained during my studies.

 I started out with a simple "Hello World" code, but after seeing a computer beat the top Go player, I was amazed to see how far artificial intelligence has come, from doing exactly what it has been told to, to surpassing humans.
 Since then, I noticed the impact of AI on more interesting problems, from protein folding to self-driving cars.